thobet/3DPlan/README.md

 and the to press "enter".
 The valid answers are '.JPG', '.jpg', '.TIFF', '.tiff', '.tif', '.PNG', '.png'.</pre><br>
 <p>The 3DPlan algorithm is executed according to the answers of the user and the 3DPlan.dxf archive is produced into the "Lines" directory.</p>

+## OpenSfM approach

+The README is under development

 ## Examples
 1) LINE DETECTION USING MANUALLY ANNOTATED IMAGES AND THE AGISOFT-METASHAPE SOFTWARE.<br>